Infinite reduced words and the Tits boundary of a Coxeter group: The reflection group

-We first consider the intersections of walls and their boundaries in $X$ and in $\bTX$.
-We then study the group $W(\xi)$ generated by reflections in the walls which have $\xi \in \bTX$ in their boundary.
-The main result of this section is Proposition \ref{p:partial order Wxi}.
+In this section we study the group $W(\xi)$ generated by the reflections in the set $\Mxi$ of walls which have $\xi \in \bTX$ in their boundary.
+We prove Theorem~\ref{thm:Wxi intro} of the introduction in Section~\ref{s:proof Wxi}, and then in Section~\ref{s:geometry Mxi} relate the geometry of $X$ to $\Mxi$.
+The results of Section~\ref{s:geometry Mxi} will be used in several of the special cases we consider in Section~\ref{s:classes} below.